domino-clj/domino-ui/README.md

 The multimethod will receive the vector declaration for the component and create a Reagent component function using it.

-Note that domino-ui supports multiple Domino contexts, and the context for the specific component will be injected in the component options map when components are parsed.
+Note that domino-ui supports multiple Domino contexts, and the context for each component will be injected into the options map when the engine is initialized.

 ## Reading/Writing Component State